tarang1998/KnowledgeBase/Backend/BackendFundamentals/http.md

     - Also sometimes also refered as HTTP Verb, it indicates the action that the HTTP request expects from the server.

+- #### HTTP Request Headers

+    - They contain information in key-value pair and are included in every HTTP request

+- #### HTTP Request Body

+    - The body of the HTTP Request contains any information that being submitted to the web server, such as username and password.

+### HTTP Response

+-

 ## Articles